martinhild/CS50-my-solutions/project/README.md

 #### MyDatabaseHelper:

 This class serves as a helper class to interact with the SQLite database, providing methods to manage the database.
-Inside are all the string queries needed to manipulate the database.
+Inside here are all the string queries for SQLite that are needed to manipulate the database.